Foreign Students Flee Hong Kong as Protests Escalate

 Protests have roiled Hong Kong for five months, but have sharply escalated this week, when protestors began a new campaign to cause maximum disruption to the city, in particular the transport network.
 On Monday, police fired tear gas on a university campus for the first time since the unrest began in June.
 “We’ve entered a new phase,” one student said.

-Lionell, an Indonesian student at the 108-year-old University of Hong Kong (HKU), flew back home on Thursday.
+An Indonesian student at the 108-year-old University of Hong Kong (HKU), who asked to be identified by his last name, Nagasena, flew back home on Thursday.
 He left because he feared that the violent confrontations that happened at CUHK would happen at his university too.

 “When I encounter black-clad protestors, I get kind of scared,” the 19-year-old says.
 “I avoid eye contact with them.”